The Squires: Recordings

 Young formed the Squires in 1963, and the group played at community clubs, high school dances and proms in Winnipeg with Young on electric guitar.
 They played a lot of songs by The Shadows, The Ventures, and The Fireballs.

 Young began writing songs, which the band played regularly.
 On July 23, two of these were recorded by Harry Taylor of local radio station CKRC in a tiny two-track recording studio.
 The recordings, "Aurora" and "The Sultan", were released later that year as a single released by V Records.
-300 records were pressed; only around 10 are known to still exist.
+300 records were pressed; in 2006 only around 10 were known to still exist.
+As of 2024 Discogs lists 23 people as self-proclaimed owners of a copy.

 Don and Dewey's song "Farmer John" was a regular staple of their live set, and Young would eventually record it with Crazy Horse on his 1990 album Ragged Glory.
 The Squires recorded the song "I Wonder," three different times; it became the basis of Young's song "Don't Cry No Tears" on his 1975 album Zuma.
 "Aint It the Truth" was performed by the Squires, and later recorded by Neil Young & The Bluenotes on his 1988 album This Note's For You.

 The band played engagements out of town in nearby rural southern Manitoba towns such as Selkirk, Portage la Prairie, Neepawa, Brandon and Giroux (near Steinbach), and as far from Winnipeg as Churchill, Manitoba and Fort William, Ontario, traveling in a 1948 Buick Roadmaster hearse, dubbed Mortimer Hearseburg, or Mort.
 In April 1964, the group again entered CKRC studios to record with Harry Taylor, and, according to Young recorded "about twenty songs."
 According to drummer Ken Smyth, these were for a possible deal with London Records of Canada.

 Young's song "Sugar Mountain" was written while on tour in Fort William with The Squires.
 In November of that year the band was invited by Fort William CJLX radio DJ into the station studio, where two versions of "I'll Love You Forever" were recorded.
 By this time Young had dropped out of high school to concentrate on the band and his music.
 In 1965, with a new drummer, Bob Clark, the band moved to Fort William.
 It was here that Young met Stephen Stills.
 By early 1966 The Squires had disbanded, and Young had joined the Toronto band the Mynah Birds.
 Soon thereafter Young moved to California and joined Buffalo Springfield, where former Squires bassist Ken Koblun was also briefly a member of the band.

 Years after the group's disbandment, Young's 2009 collection The Archives Vol. 1 1963–1972 opened with six recordings by The Squires, including the V Records single, mastered from a vinyl copy.

 The Squires are mentioned in Randy Bachman's 1992 single "Prairie Town."
 The song also features Neil Young on guitar and backing vocals.